 “You’ll see in a few moments, but you have to trust enough to leave the giant behind.”

-The engineer had come to stand, too, and she was staring at the both of them with an uneasy expression, with utter confusion.
-“Look, I don’t know what’s going on here, but who is this kid leaving with?
+“Look,” the engineer said.
+“I don’t know what’s going on here, but who is this kid leaving with?
 I’m handing Brahm a paired cuff and sending her on her way, but if I’m not re-cuffing the Upperlander, then who do I sign her off to?
 She obviously can’t leave this building by herself.”

 Lila nodded.
 “She’s coming with me.
 I’ll be escorting her to her quarters after she’s done in the tower.”

 “She has no Flower in her, she’s the size of a man, and her crime is a joke.
 You would know better than me the price of steel.
 Let’s not waste it on this child.”
-She took the signed sheet that the engineer handed her and she began to pull Kanna by the arm towards the door.
+She took the signed sheet that the engineer handed her and she began to pull Kanna out towards the door.
 “Besides, we all know the cuff was not meant for Kanna Rava.
 It only allowed her to enslave the giant for us.”

 * * *